sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_1.rst

    male than to female.
 And I imagine there are other possibilities too.

--  My **self-identified gender** is also very likely to be *male* or *female*, but it doesn’t have to agree with my chromosomal gender.
+-  My **self-identified gender** is also very likely to be *male* or *female*, but it does not have to agree with my chromosomal gender.
 I may also choose to identify with *neither*, or to explicitly call myself *transgender*.

 As you can see, for some things (like age) it seems fairly obvious what the set of possible measurements should be, whereas for other things it gets a bit tricky.
-But I want to point out that even in the case of someone’s age it’s much more subtle than this.
+But I want to point out that even in the case of someone’s age it is much more subtle than this.
 For instance, in the example above I assumed that it was okay to measure age in years.
-But if you’re a developmental psychologist, that’s way too crude, and so you often measure age in *years and months* (if a child is 2 years and 11 months this is usually written as “2;11”).
-If you’re interested in newborns you might want to measure age in *days since birth*, maybe even *hours since birth*.
+But if you are a developmental psychologist, that is way too crude, and so you often measure age in *years and months* (if a child is 2 years and 11 months thit is usually written as “2;11”).
+If you are interested in newborns you might want to measure age in *days since birth*, maybe even *hours since birth*.
 In other words, the way in which you specify the allowable measurement values is important.

-Looking at this a bit more closely, you might also realise that the concept of “age” isn’t actually all that precise.
+Looking at this a bit more closely, you might also realise that the concept of “age” is not actually all that precise.
 In general, when we say “age” we implicitly mean “the length of time since birth”.
-But that’s not always the right way to do it.
-Suppose you’re interested in how newborn babies control their eye movements.
-If you’re interested in kids that young, you might also start to worry that “birth” is not the only meaningful point in time to care about.
+But that is not always the right way to do it.
+Suppose you are interested in how newborn babies control their eye movements.
+If you are interested in kids that young, you might also start to worry that “birth” is not the only meaningful point in time to care about.
 If Baby Alice is born 3 weeks premature and Baby Bianca is born 1 week late, would it really